-> Most regulatory bodies make use of the standards to determine compliance.
-Standards such as AS 1851 requires building owners to have routine servicing (inspection, testing, preventive maintenance and survey) of fire protection systems and equipment.
-Through this inceptions and servicing you are maintaining fire-protection features which is crucially important for fire and life safety within buildings.
-To save time, work with a knowledgeable fire protection company like FCF who stay abreast of the latest codes on your behalf.
+Most regulatory bodies make use of the standards to determine compliance.
+Standards such as AS 1851 requires building owners to have routine servicing (inspection, testing, preventive maintenance, and survey) of fire protection systems and equipment.
+Through these inceptions and servicing you are maintaining fire-protection features that are crucially important for fire and life safety within buildings.
+To save time, work with a knowledgeable fire protection company like FCF who stays abreast of the latest codes on your behalf.

-> Inspect at Your Own Time
+Inspect at Your Own Time

 The most effective way to ensure you pass your annual compliance inspection is to routinely have your fire protection systems inspection independently.
 These inspections usually turn up into serious concerns which could have resulted in conditions that are unsafe or regulatory fines if not repaired by experienced technicians.

 - Extension Cords not being used must be disconnected from the outlet and properly coiled up.

 - No Power Strips can be plugged into another Power Strip or Extension Cord.
 A device used must be plugged directly into an outlet.

 - Repair/Replace Frayed Electric Cords and have any Junction Boxes or Electrical Covers replaced so that connections and wires are not exposed.